 Paralegals (Legal Assistants) play an important role in assisting attorneys to provide affordable legal services.

-Whether you are a first-time college student, returning to college to establish a new career path, or want to update your skills, one of our course options (below) will fit your needs:
+Whether you are a first-time college student or are returning to college to establish a new career or just update your skills, one of our curriculum options below will fit your needs.

-- Certificate Program (36 semester hours) - designed for persons with an Associate of Arts, Associate of Science, Associate of General Studies degree, Baccalaureate degree, or at least five years of law-related work experience that may be substituted for the degree requirement.
+Certificate program (36 credits) – designed for the person with an Associates of Arts degree, Associates of Science, Associates of General Studies, or a Baccalaureate degree or higher, or at least five years of documented paralegal-related work experience that may substitute for degree requirements with program approval

-The Paralegal Program has been approved by the American Bar Association since 1977.
-The approval process ensures that the program complies with the high academic standards of the American Bar Association.
-If you have questions about the approval process, the American Bar Association may be reached at 321 N. Clark St., Chicago, IL 60610, 312.988.5000.
+The Paralegal Program at Arapahoe Community College has been approved by the American Bar Association since 1977.
+This approval ensures that the program complies with the high academic standards of the ABA for a legal career training program.
+If you have any questions about the approval process, the American Bar Association may be reached at www.americanbar.org or at 321 N. Clark St, Chicago, IL 60610.

 Member, Rocky Mountain Paralegal Association (RMPA)